-When I decided to study Communication, courses at UT’s Moody College speculated about the mind-boggling array of emerging cable channels and introduced the concept of “narrow-casting” in contrast to traditional broadcasting.
-Tastes were becoming divided and specialized for demographics that were very valuable to advertisers.
+When I decided to study “mass communication,” profs at UT’s Moody College were speculating about the mind-boggling array of new cable channels and the concept of “narrow-casting” in contrast to traditional broadcasting.
+Tastes were becoming divided and specialized for niche demographics so valuable to advertisers.

 Internet was still to come.
 Email was for the workplace and smart phones were decades away.
-The notion that an audience like teens or golfers could be cherry-picked for targeted marketing had come to life.
+The notion that an audience comprised exclusively of teens or golfers could be cherry-picked for targeted marketing had come to life.

 I think what attracted me to television was how cable programming could be directed to my particular interests.
 Later on, after we got computers at home I would create my own graphics.
 Then reality TV took over my network, and I left MTV along with the music.